townewgokgok/slack-status/README.md

 # slack-status

-Changes your Slack user custom status from CLI
+Changes your Slack user status from CLI

 # Install